elafargue/wizkers-doc/docs/ins/elecraft-kx3.md

 The "Scale" and "Ref" controls let you change the rendering of the waterfall.
 Smoothing and FFT window are further controls to fine-tune how the waterfall looks.

+### Graph displays

+The right side of the page shows you three graphs:

+* Amplifier temperature
+* Transmit power
+* Power supply voltage/current

+Those graphs really make most sense when a KXPA100 unit is connected to the setup.
+But even witout a KXPA100, you can graph the KX3 amp temperature (PA.I) or the internal oscillator temp (OSC) by enabling the display of that value on VFOB.
+Only one value at a time can be monitored, due to the way the KX3 is designed.

 ## KX3 Setup